powersync-ja/powersync-js/packages/powersync-attachments/README.md

 ### Downloading

-- An `AttachmentRecord` is created or updated with QUEUED_DOWNLOAD state.
+- An `AttachmentRecord` is created or updated with `QUEUED_DOWNLOAD` state.
 - The watch query adds the `id` into a queue of IDs to download and triggers the download process
 - This checks whether the photo is already on the device and if so, skips downloading.
 - If the photo is not on the device, it is downloaded from cloud storage.
 - Writes file to the user's local storage.
-- If this is successful, update the AttachmentRecord state to `SYNCED`.
+- If this is successful, update the `AttachmentRecord`  state to `SYNCED`.
 - If any of these fail, the download is retried in the next sync trigger.

+### Deleting attachments

+When an attachment is deleted by a user action or cache expiration:
+- Related `AttachmentRecord` is removed from attachments table.
+- Local file (if exists) is deleted.
+- File on cloud storage is deleted.

 ### Expire Cache

-When PowerSync removes a records (as a result of coming back online or conflict resolution):
+When PowerSync removes a record, as a result of coming back online or conflict resolution for instance:
 - Any associated `AttachmentRecord` is orphaned.
 - On the next sync trigger, the `AttachmentQueue` sets all records that are orphaned to `ARCHIVED` state.
 - By default, the `AttachmentQueue` only keeps the last `100` attachment records and then expires the rest.
-(This can be configured by setting `cacheLimit` in the `AttachmentQueue` constructor options).
+- This can be configured by setting `cacheLimit` in the `AttachmentQueue` constructor options.

-### Deleting attachments

-When a list or to-do item is deleted by a user action or cache expiration:
-- Related `AttachmentRecord` is removed from attachments table.
-- Local file (if exists) is deleted.
-- File on cloud storage is deleted.